-DESERET EVENING NEWS
+DESERET EVENING NEWS FRIDAY APRIL 12 1907

-PUBLISHED EVERY EVENING.
+DESERET EVENING NEWS PUBLISHED EVERY EVENING.
 (Sunday Excepted.)
-Corner of South Temple and East Temple Streets, Salt Lake City, Utab.
+Corner of South Temple and East Temple Streets, Salt Lake City.
+Utah.

 Horace G. Whitney - Business Manager.

 SUBSCRIPTION PRICES.
 (In Advance:)

+One Year ...
+4.50

-Correspondence and other reading mat-ter for publication should be addreased to the EDITOR.
-Addreas all business communications and all remittances: THE DESERET NEWS, Salt Lake City, Utab.
+Correspondence and other reading mat-ter for publication should be addressed to the EDUTOR.
+Address all business communications and all remittances: THE DESERET NEWS, Salt Lake City, Utab.

-Entered at the Posioffee of Salt Lake City as second class matter according to the Act of Congress, March.
-3, 1878.
+Entered at the Postoffsee of Salt Lake City as second class matter according to the Act of Congress, March, 5, 1879.

-SALT LAKE CITY, - APRIL 12 1907.
+SALT LAKE CITY, - APRIL 12 1907

 SMOOTH THEM DOWN.

-The attention of the engineering and street departments of the city is respectfully, but none the less vigorously directed, to a wast deal of unfinished work in connection with the laying of last "summer sidewalks," as they are distinguished from those that were put down before and since.

-A patient public has been vainly waiting, in many instances, almost a year now, for the removal of little hillocks, and for the filling up of holes and smoothing out of rough places at sidewalk terminals and junctures.
-There is scarcely a corner in the whole northeast bench section in which new walks have been laid, where the earth is not riven and jagged as a result of the work done.
-In ome instances the "jump ups" and "drop offs" are so high as to be positively dangerous, particularly to after dark locomotion.
-Besides many walks are lined with dirt and cobble stones that make pedestrianism easier out in the street where animals and vehicles alone should travel.
-So far as the public can see there is no disposition to do anything towards remedying the situation, which every councilman as well as the heads of the departments named, must know, is very had.
-To begin with, the walks were Irish Church, cut a hideous carleature put down along lines so notoriously of Gladstone's head over or near the crocked and on grades so manifestly irregular, that the whole improvement was a disgrace to the city, and an unintentional monument to the engineering and construction inability of those who directed the work.
-To add to it the other conditions herein complained of, renders it unendurable.
+The attention of the engineering and street departments of the city is respectfully, but none the less vigorously directed, to a vast deal of unfinished work in connection with the laying of last "summer sidewalks," as dral, now nearing completion on South they are distinguished from those that were put down before and since.
+A patient public has been vainly waiting, in many instances, almost a year now, for the removal of little hillocks, and for the filling up of holes and smoothing out of rough places at sidewalk terminals and junc-There is scarcely a corner in tures. the whole northeast bench section in which new walks have been laid, where the carili is not riven and jagged as a result of the work done.
+In some instances the "jump ups" and "drop offs" are so high as to be positively dangerous, particularly to after dark locomotion.
+Besides many walks are lined with dirt and cobble stones that make pedestrianism casier out in the street where animals and vehicles alone should travel.
+So far as the public can see there is no disposition to do anything towards remedying the situation, which every couneilman as well as the heads of the departments named, must know, is very bad.
+To begin with, the walks were put down along lines so notoriously crooked and on grades so manifestly irregular, that the whole improvement was a disgrace to the city, and an unintentional monument to the engineering and construction inability of those who directed the work.
+To add to it the other conditions herein complained of, renders it - unendurable.
 Not since Salt Lake was a city have street conditions been as incomparably wretched as during the past year.
-It is high time to smooth down the rough places and make walking safe without guide or escort, in the residence sections,
+It is high time to smooth down the rough places and make walking safe without guide or escort, in the residence sections.
 NOT THE FIRST.